aws/karpenter-provider-aws/designs/odcr.md

 We can surface ODCR capacity as additional offerings attached to each instance type.
 Offerings currently allow us to track the pricing of variants of a specific instance type, primarily based on capacity type and availability zone today.

-To track capacity reservation capacity, we can add additional offerings to an instance type when there is a capacity reservation that is matched on by an EC2NodeClass's `capacityReservationSelectorTerms`.
+To track reservation capacity, we can add additional offerings to an instance type when there is a capacity reservation that is matched on by an EC2NodeClass's `capacityReservationSelectorTerms`.
 This offering will have a price near 0 to model the fact that the reservation is already paid-for and to ensure the offering is prioritized ahead of other offerings.

 When there are multiple capacity reservation offerings for an instance type for different AZs, we will produce separate offerings for these different zones.
 When there are multiple capacity reservation offerings for instance type in the same AZ, we will only produce a single offering.
 With this change, an example instance type offerings set will look like the following